Houston Dynamo FC: 2015–present

-For the 2020 season, the Dynamo hired former U.S. men's national team player Tab Ramos as head coach, traded for former Minnesota United attacker Darwin Quintero and signed Croatian goalkeeper Marko Maric.
-However, they would go on to miss the playoffs for the sixth time in seven years, finishing at the bottom of the Western Conference during the shortened season.
-After the 2021 season the Houston Dynamo chose not to extend Tab Ramos's expiring contact after finishing bottom of the Western Conference for the second season in a row.
+The Dynamo hired former U.S. men's national team player Tab Ramos as head coach in 2020, traded for former Minnesota United FC attacker Darwin Quintero and signed Croatian goalkeeper Marko Maric.
+However, they would miss the playoffs for the sixth time in seven years, finishing at the bottom of the Western Conference during the COVID-19 shortened season.
+After the 2021 season the Houston Dynamo chose not to extend Tab Ramos's expiring contact after finishing bottom of the Western Conference for a consecutive season.